 - Assessments with at least one submission from all learners

-3. Ongoing section will display all assessments for which learner submissions have been made and need to be graded.
-Once the deadline has crossed or all learners have made submissions, they become ready for review.
-The Ongoing section is something you can look at when you have free time, just to see the progress learners are making.
+3. Ongoing section will display all assessments for which learner are making submissions and need to be graded.
+Once the deadline has crossed or all learners have made submissions, the assessments will be moved from Ongoing to Ready for Review section.

 3. On the learner's submission page, click info at the top right corner to see assignment instructions.
 Click again to hide instructions and continue the grading process.

 4. In case, a learner has made multiple attempts, then you can switch between the different attempts using the Attempts drop-down and select a particular attempt for grading.

 5. Go through the learner’s submission before you begin the grading process.

 6. Grade the learner's attempt using rubric.
 The score will be auto-saved.

 It is also possible to enter score or mark in decimals.

 7. You can also leave feedback comments (text and audio feedback) on a specific rubric criterion, if any.